 You always have to have your visual imagination warmed up for possible alternatives, with different lengths and different angles.
 Any angle could be the largest or smallest angle.
 Any side could be the largest or smallest side.
 The shape could look not even vaguely like the explicit diagram that appears.
 That’s all fair game in the GRE’s blanket statement: “no diagram drawn to scale.”

-If angles appear right angles, you can’t assume they are right angles unless the test says so, or unless a little “perpendicular square” appears in the diagram.
+If angles appear to be right angles, you can’t assume they are right angles unless the test says so, or unless a little “perpendicular square” appears in the diagram.
 For example, in #1 above, the text specifies that the figure is a rectangle, so this means you can assume it has all the properties of rectangles (four right angles, congruent opposite sides, etc.) In #2, ∠EGF is marked with the little perpendicular square, so we are guaranteed that ∠EGF = 90°.
 If nothing is marked or specified, you are falling into a trap to assume that an angle that looks right in the diagram truly is right.

 If lengths appear equal, they may not be.
 If JK appears longer than WX, then the relationship may be that way, or they may be equal, or it may be that WX is in fact longer that JK.
 If lines appear parallel or perpendicular, you cannot assume either if it’s not specified.
-Always should be suspicious about a GRE geometry diagram, and the less that is specified in words, the more suspicious you should be.
+You should always be suspicious about a GRE geometry diagram, and the less that is specified in words, the more suspicious you should be.

 What you can assume on GRE geometry problems

 The most fundamental thing you can assume about any geometric diagram: any line or line segment that looks straight, is straight.
 For example, in problem #2 above, we are absolutely guaranteed that D-E-F are collinear and that C-E-G are collinear — that those two are straight lines with no “hidden bend” at point E. If it looks straight, it is straight.